×

 Brompton’s lineup consists of standard folding bikes, superlight folding bikes, and electric folding bikes.

-The standard models are made will all-steel frames, whereas Superlight models have titanium front and rear forks.
-There are also Special Edition Brompton bikes that have limited builds and custom paint jobs.
+The A-Line and C-Line models are made will all-steel frames, P-Line models have steel frames and titanium forks, whereas T-Line ultralight models have titanium front and rear forks.
+There are also electric Brompton bikes that have motors and batteries and provide pedal assistance.

 According to the company, taking into consideration the frame materials, colors, components, and accessories, a Brompton bike can have 16,982,784 unique configurations.